StanfordLegion/resilience/README.md

 If you have an existing Regent installation you'd prefer to use, you can follow the instructions below to compile the checkpointing framework against it.
-Please note that you must use the Legion branch `regent-resilience` in order to use Regent.
+Please note that you must use the Legion branch `regent-resilience-sc24` in order to use Regent.

 ## Regent: Getting Started